streamx-dev/demo-puresight-eds-next/README.md

 - [webresource-publish-to-streamx.yaml](.github/workflows/webresource-publish-to-streamx.yaml)

 When a pull request is merged into the `main` branch, the web resource synchronization workflow is triggered.
+This workflow handles the publishing and unpublishing of web resources that are part of a merged pull request.
+Only resources that match a configurable pattern are accepted and processed.
+The pattern is defined in the configuration variable STREAMX_INGESTION_WEBRESOURCE_INCLUDES.

+In addition triggering this workflow manually we will start full import procedure.
+All files from given branch that pass pattern verification will get published into the StreamX platform.

+Following variables or secrets need to be configured:
+* STREAMX_INGESTION_BASE_URL (variable)
+* STREAMX_TOKEN (secret)

 ### Configuration Requirements
 The workflows require several configuration options, defined as variables and secrets: